openaps/docs/docs/docs/Resources/glossary.md

 <b>ISF</b> - insulin sensitivity factor - the amount of insulin that drops your BG by a certain amount mg/dl.
 Example: 1 u of insulin for 40 mg/dl

 <b>NS, or Nightscout</b> - a cloud-based visualization and remote-monitoring tool.

+<b>RileyLink (RL)</b> - A custom designed Bluetooth Smart (BLE) to 916MHz module - it can be used to bridge any BLE capable smartphone to the world of 916Mhz based devices.
+This device is focused on talking to Medtronic insulin pumps and sensors.